Jimmydalecleveland/coding-blog/src/pages/removing-class-event-listeners/index.md

 ---
-title: 'Random Encounter — Removing eventListeners in Javascript Classes'
+title: "Removing eventListeners in Javascript Classes"
-date: '2018-12-02'
+date: "2018-12-02"
-description: 'A common occurance when using a prototypal or class based approach to setting up eventListeners is that you want to access your event handling method...'
+description: "A common occurance when using a prototypal or class based approach to setting up eventListeners is that you want to access your event handling method..."
+category: "Random Encounter"
 ---

 > Flavor text: This series covers bugs and struggles I've encountered in the wild, and how I dealt with them.